syncfusion-content/maui-docs/MAUI/TreeMap/selection-and-highlights.md

 ---
 layout: post
 title: Selection and highlights in .NET MAUI TreeMap | Syncfusion
-description: Learn about the selection and highlights in Syncfusion .NET MAUI TreeMap(STreeMap) control.
+description: Learn about the functionality of selection and highlights within the Syncfusion .NET MAUI TreeMap(STreeMap) control.
 platform: maui
 control: TreeMap (SfTreeMap)
 documentation: ug